 Associate Professor of Religious Studies, Yale University

-Lecturer in the Program in History of Science and Medicine and the Department History, Yale University; Assistant Curator of Photography, Yale Center for British Art
+Lecturer in the Program in History of Science and Medicine and the Department History, Yale University; Associate Curator of Photography, Yale Center for British Art

 Collections Manager, Yale Peabody Museum of Natural History